XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BH/README.md

 {
     checkpoint off
     fixed_lapse off
-    sequences on
-    update_initial off
 }
 ```

 - `checkpoint`: this will result in checkpoints being saved to file during each solving iteration - mainly helpful for high resolution binary ID
 - `fixed_lapse`: toggling this control enables a fixed lapse on the horizon - not recommended
-- `sequences`: this toggle is enabled by default and essentially tells the driver routine to start from scratch.
-If this is enabled when attempting to use a previous solution, the previous solution (i.e. the `dat` file) is ignored and the solver starts from the most basic initial guess
-- `update_initial`: For those familiar with the v1 solvers, there previously existed an `initial` section that would track where your initial guess parameters started at and what you ended up with at the end.
-This is a historical artifact and is ignored in the v2 codes by default

 ## Sequence Settings